Authing/docs/docs/en/guides/authentication/sso/README.md

 User Info
 :::

-After logging in, we obtain user information by the `trackSession` function of the ApprowSSO SDK and display it on the page.
+After logging in, we obtain user information by the `trackSession` function of the AuthingSSO SDK and display it on the page.
 The format of `trackSession` return data is as follows:

 ```json
 {